meesern/meesern.github.com/_mm/source/draft/d3dtouch.markdown

 While we in the dark halls of the Geospatial Building aim to make sure that the feducials are machine readable.

+Much of the discussion boils down to how the recognition can distinguish between a

 A Header
 ========